alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 The solution pipeline allows users to intelligently search offers by entering category/brand/retailer from the user.

-To boot up the POC ML system:
+## To boot up the POC ML system:

-Step 1: Please download the "app" folder, then run the POC ML system locally using uvicorn (please make sure the working directory is in the "app" folder. and install uvicorn package if not yet): cd C:\Documents\NLP_search_algorithm_for_fetch_rewards-main\app uvicorn app:app
+**Step 1**: Please download the "app" folder, then run the POC ML system locally using uvicorn (please make sure the working directory is in the "app" folder. and install uvicorn package if not yet):

+cd C:\Documents\NLP_search_algorithm_for_fetch_rewards-main\app

+uvicorn app:app

-Step 2: Navigate with our browser (e.g., Chrome) to **http://localhost:8000/docs**.
+**Step 2**: Navigate with our browser (e.g., Chrome) to **http://localhost:8000/docs**.
 There, we find the Swagger UI of our API.

 **Be careful:**